 States voluntarily report on Controlling High Blood Pressure (CBP-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AL, AZ, CO, GA, IA, ID, IL, IN, ME, MI, MN, MO, MT, NC, ND, NE, OK, SC, SD, VT, and WY
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AZ, GA, IA, ID, IL, ME, MI, MO, MT, NC, ND, NE, OK, SC, SD, and WY.

-The following state reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: AR.
-CMS did not include the rate for this state.
+The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: AR and CO.
+CMS did not include the rate for these states.

-The Adult Core Set specifications include guidance for calculating this measure using the hybrid method.
+The Adult Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
-Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans, including behavioral health plans; medical record data sources are paper and/or electronic health records.
+Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.
 This measure is also specified for calculation using electronic health records.

 Unless otherwise specified:

-- Denominators for the hybrid method are assumed to be the sample size for the medical chart review.
-States using the hybrid method often reported the sample size for the medical chart review rather than the measure-eligible population.
+- Denominators are assumed to be the measure-eligible population for states using the administrative method; states using the hybrid method often reported the sample size for the medical chart review rather than the measure-eligible population.
 Some states reported exclusions from the denominator, as noted in the state-specific comments.